antmicro/jswasi/README.md

 # Running

 The project can be run in the standalone mode by serving the `dist/` directory with the HTTP server of your choice that supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-In this mode, additional executables will be served:
+In this mode, some additional executables will be served:

 - [wash](https://github.com/antmicro/wash) - shell
 - [coreutils](https://github.com/antmicro/coreutils) - basic tools like `ls` or `cat`